Mobile-TeleVision: Predictive Motion Priors for Humanoid Whole-Body Control

 \textbf{Loco-Manipulation.} Quadrupedal robot can either use their legs for manipulation~\cite{cheng2023legmanip, lin2024locoman, ji2023dribblebot,jeon2023learning,he2024learning}, or with an additional mounted manipulator~\cite{fu2022learning, ha2024umi, liu2024visual, ma2022mani,pan2024roboduet}.
-Humanoid robots naturally have two arms for manipulation and two legs for locomotion. \cite{seo2023deep} uses hierarchical visual-motor policy with implicit-hierarchical whole-body control to do fine manipulation.
-However, no robust walking is shown in the real world and the focus is on static manipulation. \cite{dao2024sim} studies how to complete box loco-manipulation task with sim-to-real techniques and lacks the ability to generalize to a wide variety of tasks.
+Humanoid robots naturally have two arms for manipulation and two legs for locomotion. \cite{seo2023deep} uses hierarchical visual-motor policy with implicit-hierarchical whole-body control to perform fine manipulation.
+However, no robust walking is shown in the real world, and the focus is on static manipulation. \cite{dao2024sim} studies how to complete box loco-manipulation tasks with sim-to-real techniques and cannot generalize to various tasks.

 \textbf{Motion Representation Learning.} Human and robot motions are in high-dimensional temporal-spatial space.
 A good representation of motion facilitates motion understanding, generation, and imitation.
 Adversarial imitation methods such as \cite{peng2021amp, 2022-TOG-ASE, tessler2023calm, InterPhysHassan2023} work well with small motion datasets but suffer from mode collapse as the motions scale. \cite{luo2024universal, ling2020character, zhang2023vid2player3d, wang2024strategy} learn reusable motion representations via conditional variational encoders in simulation to generate novel motions.
 However, how CVAE can coordinate whole-body movements for real humanoid robots has not been well studied.